Ashti, Khed: History

 In the later eighteenth and early nineteenth centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.

 Education

 There are two schools in Ashti.
-One is an English Medium primary school named National English School, and the other is a government-run Urdu medium secondary school.
+One is an English Medium primary school named National English Medium School, and the other is a government-run Urdu medium secondary school.

 Transport and communication

 In addition to being connected to Khed via ST Bus Service, boat services are also available through Ashti Port (Pakti) which connects Ashti to Aamshet.

 Surnames

 Some of the people living here have surnames like Gondhlekar, Rawal, Bijle, Chougle, Jasnaik, Maldolkar, Parkar, Arawkar, Sange, Khatib, Sain, Bukhari, Inarkar and Nilikkar.

 Climate

 The climate is cool and pleasant during the months between November and February.
 The Summer season lasts from March to Mid-June, when the temperature can reach in the 37 C. The rainy season lasts from June to September.